 Start the day with a realistic list of all the things you need to do.
 Then, make a list of all the things you want to accomplish, as well as a reach goal that can easily be done another day.
 At the end of the day, peek at the list and see how you did.
 Chances are you were overambitious, and you’ve already got a few items ready to tackle for tomorrow’s list.
 And remember, be good to yourself — you’re only human and staring at a screen can only be done for so many hours of the day.
 After a week of making lists, you start to see patterns and recognize what’s realistic to accomplish in a day and what isn’t.

 Create a schedule and block times out on your calendar.

-We have a saying at Made Trade — if it’s not on the calendar then it isn’t real.
-This means that if someone needs something from someone, a call needs to happen or an event is coming up and if it isn’t on the calendar then it isn’t happening.
+We have a saying at Made Trade — if it’s not on the calendar, then it isn’t real.
+This means that if someone needs something from someone, a call needs to happen or an event is coming up, and if it isn’t on the calendar, then it isn’t happening.
 Period.
-Sure things come up out of the blue, but 99% of our calls, meetings, and blocks of heads downtime are on the books so folks know what we’re working on and when we’ll be available for a question.
-It also helps you plan your days and weeks and avoids surprises like a missed call you forgot to add to the calendar or a deadline for a project.
+Sure, things come up out of the blue, but 99% of our calls, meetings, and blocks of downtime are on the books so folks know what we’re working on and when we’ll be available for a question.
+It also helps you plan your days and weeks and avoid surprises like a missed call you forgot to add to the calendar or a deadline for a project.

 Creating a winning workspace.

 If you can, make the investment in a good office setup.